-Dani Busboom Kelly joined Head Coach John Cook’s staff in July of 2012 after spending the previous season at Louisville.
-She enters her third season with NU and assists Coach Cook with Nebraska’s setters, liberos and outside hitters.
+Dani Busboom Kelly joined head coach John Cook’s staff in July of 2012 after spending the previous season at Louisville.
+The former Husker national champion enters her fourth season with NU and assists Coach Cook with Nebraska’s setters, liberos and outside hitters.

 Busboom Kelly helped the Huskers to a berth in the NCAA Regional Finals and a second-place finish in the Big Ten Conference in 2012.
 The Huskers posted a record of 26-7 and improved their tournament record to 86-28 while making their 31st straight trip to the NCAA Tournament.
 In addition, Lauren Cook, Gina Mancuso and Hannah Werth all earned AVCA All-America honors.
 The Huskers also posted four All-Big Ten picks and seven academic All-Big Ten accolades.